-According to the Occupational Health and Safety (OHS) Code, Part 11: First Aid, the employer is responsible for ensuring individuals who provide first aid services to workers at a work site are appropriately trained.
+According to the Occupational Health and Safety (OHS) Code, Part 11: First Aid, the employer is responsible for ensuring individuals who provide first aid services to workers are appropriately trained.

-Approved first aid training agencies issue a first aid certificate to workers who successfully complete an approved first aid training course.
+Approved first aid training agencies issue a first aid certificate to workers who successfully complete an approved workplace first aid training course.
 All training levels require theory and in-person practical skill demonstration.
 Any instructor delivering workplace first aid training must be certified by an agency approved to teach workplace first aid.

 Approved training agencies

 Find a list of approved first aid training agencies (updated quarterly).

-If a consultant or service provider is not on the list, you can follow these steps to make sure the training qualifies for certification:
+If a consultant or service provider is not on the list, follow these steps to make sure the training qualifies for certification:

 - Find out the name of the approved agency that developed the course.

-- Call the approved first aid training agency to verify this information.
+- Call the approved agency to verify this information.

 - Ask to see the agency’s signed approval letter from a Director of Medical Services, Alberta Labour and Immigration.